 Manufacturer selection is where most first-time builders spend too much time on price and not enough on fit.
 The questions that actually matter are: What is the manufacturer’s lead time and how does it align with your foundation timeline?
 Are their installation crews certified and available in your region?
 What is their track record for US projects specifically?
 Do they have local warranty support, or does every service call require an international team?

 US-based manufacturers offer faster lead times, no import complexity, and no tariff exposure.
-International manufacturers, primarily Spanish and Latin American brands, often offer competitive pricing and deep manufacturing experience.
+International manufacturers, primarily European and Latin American brands, often offer competitive pricing and deep manufacturing experience.
 We work with both and recommend based on what fits the specific project.
 For full cost context, see our padel court cost guide.

 Step 3: Foundation and Site Preparation